imdrr30/gen-scp/README.md

-# Generate SCP Command faster for transfer files quickly
+# Generate SCP Command faster for transfering files quickly

 ### Installation
 Python3 is required to be installed in system, with path it's path added.